huggingface/peft/docs/source/task_guides/lora_based_methods.md

 "baklava"
 ```

-Load an image processor to appropriately resize the training and evaluation images and to normalize the pixel values.
+Load an image processor to properly resize and normalize the pixel values of the training and evaluation images.

 ```py
 from transformers import AutoImageProcessor